bnfone/DiscordMusicBot-evobot/README.md

 ![Docker build](https://github.com/EylDUyX0gcxJI8/DiscordMusicBot-evobot/actions/workflows/docker.yml/badge.svg)

+## ⚠️ Note: This Bot is not working at the moment!
+YouTube changed some things in how things worked.
+Now it seems that the Bot is no longer compatible ...
+Hope I'll find a solution for that asap.

+Related Issue of the "Motherproject": [🐛 Sign in to confirm you’re not a bot #1638](https://github.com/eritislami/evobot/issues/1638#issue-2340479387)
 ## 🌟 Quickstart & Support

 Thank you for your support in helping us develop and maintain this bot.
 We greatly appreciate your understanding and contributions.